 Is the Inca Trail difficult?

-The Inca Trail is considered to be moderate hike.
+The Inca Trail is considered to be a moderate hike.
 However, its not to be underestimated.
-There are over 70 00 steps on the trail which is taxing on the knees and legs.
+There are thousands of steps on the trail which is taxing on the knees and legs.
 Some sections require a steep climb at very high altitudes.
 Day 2 notably the most challenging day of all.
-Personally, I found downhills put even more pressure on the knees.
 All in all, the Inca steps and high elevation are the biggest challenges on this trek, but you can enjoy a few sections where the hike is on flat terrain.

 Do I need to be fit to do the Inca Trail?

 Simply put.
 The fitter you are, the more you will enjoy it.
 You do not have to be an athlete to do the Inca Trail, but you do need to be moderately fit.
-Age or gender is not really a factor, as long as prepare beforehand, you can concur this once on a lifetime trail.
-We recommend you establishing a regular exercise routine which could include walking 15km/9miles a day or doing an hour two a day on stair master.
+Age or gender is not really a factor, as long as prepare beforehand, the trek will not be that challenging.
+We recommend you establishing a regular exercise routine which could include walking 15km/9miles a day or doing an hour a day on stair master.
 Finally, it´s important to spend 2 or 3 days in Cusco or the Sacred Valley acclimatizing to the altitude.

 How many hours do hike per day on the Inca Trail?